Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Introduction

-The problem of finding optimal sensor placement (OSP) has been extensively studied, leading to the development of various methods to maximize coverage, minimize redundancy, and enhance prediction quality for specific applications.
-For instance, several approaches utilize analytical or algebraic formulations to determine sensor locations \cite{kammer1991sensor,liu2018optimal,manohar2018}.
-The proper orthogonal decomposition (POD) with QR-pivoting has been developed for OSP and demonstrated on applications such as sea surface temperature reconstruction \cite{manohar2018} and greenhouse flow\cite{tabib2023data}.
+The problem of finding optimal sensor placement (OSP) has been extensively studied, leading to the development of various methods that utilize analytical or algebraic formulations to determine sensor locations \cite{kammer1991sensor,liu2018optimal,manohar2018}.
+The proper orthogonal decomposition with QR-pivoting (Pivoted-QR) method has been developed for OSP and demonstrated on applications such as sea surface temperature reconstruction \cite{manohar2018} and greenhouse flow\cite{tabib2023data}.
 Optimal placements can also be found by maximizing the system's observability for state estimation \cite{singh2005}.
-The effective independence (EI) method \cite{kammer1991sensor} is proposed to identify the OSP for structural health monitoring (SHM) by maximizing the determinant or trace of the Fisher Information Matrix and applied to the design of space stations.
-Viewing the sensor placement problem from the perspective of optimization, some employed Bayesian inference to optimize sensor locations for reducing parameter estimation uncertainty \cite{verma2020,huan2013}.
-Meanwhile, information-theoretic approaches exist where mutual information is utilized to identify the best sensing configurations \cite{huan2013,krause2008near,lozano2022,otto2022}.
+The effective independence (EI) method \cite{kammer1991sensor} is proposed to identify the OSP for structural health monitoring (SHM) by maximizing the determinant or trace of the Fisher information matrix and applied to the design of space stations.
+Viewing the sensor placement problem from the perspective of optimization, some employed Bayesian inference to optimize sensor locations for reducing parameter estimation uncertainty \cite{huan2024optimal}.
+Meanwhile, information-theoretic approaches exist where mutual information is utilized to identify the best sensing configurations \cite{krause2008near,otto2022}.
 With the recent emphasis on ML and artificial intelligence, it is worth highlighting various ML-based sensor placement schemes that leverage data-driven techniques \cite{andersson2023environmental,wang2019,zhong2023,shi2024novel}.
 For example, an unsupervised OSP approach relying on an attention mechanism to prune insignificant channels for SHM was recently explored by Shi et al. \cite{shi2024novel}.
-Moreover, by formulating the sensor placement problem as a Markov decision process, Wang et al. \cite{wang2019} optimized the spatiotemporal modeling performance of the sensors through reinforcement learning.
+Furthermore, Huan and Marzouk \cite{huan2016sequential} formulated the sequential optimal experimental design problem as a dynamic program, leveraging approximate dynamic programming, a foundational reinforcement learning technique, to derive optimal sensing policies that maximize long-term information gain for a nonlinear contaminant source inversion problem.